firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.xroxy.com/proxyrss.xml).

-The last time downloaded was found to be dated: Fri Jun  5 23:33:05 UTC 2015.
+The last time downloaded was found to be dated: Sat Jun  6 00:33:01 UTC 2015.

 The ipset `xroxy` has **2087** entries, **2087** unique IPs.